polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

     polkadot key generate-node-key --default-base-path
     ```

-    Save the file path for reference, as you will need it in the next step to configure your node with a static identity.
+    Save the file path for reference.
+You will need it in the next step to configure your node with a static identity.

 ### Set the Node Key

 After generating the node key, configure your node to use it by specifying the path to the key file when launching your node.
-Add the following flag to your validator node’s startup command:
+Add the following flag to your validator node's startup command:

 ``` bash
 polkadot --node-key-file INSERT_PATH_TO_NODE_KEY
 ```

-Following these steps ensures that your node retains its identity, making it discoverable by peers without risk of conflicting identities across sessions.
+Following these steps ensures that your node retains its identity, making it discoverable by peers without the risk of conflicting identities across sessions.
 For further technical background, see Polkadot SDK [Pull Request #3852](https://github.com/paritytech/polkadot-sdk/pull/3852){target=\_blank} for the rationale behind requiring static keys.

 ## Validate

-Once your validator node is fully synced and ready, the next step is to ensure it’s visible on the network and performing as expected.
+Once your validator node is fully synced and ready, the next step is to ensure it's visible on the network and performing as expected.
 Below are steps for monitoring and managing your node on the Polkadot network.

 ### Verify Sync via Telemetry

 To confirm that your validator is live and synchronized with the Polkadot network, visit the [Telemetry](https://telemetry.polkadot.io/#list/Polkadot%20CC1){target=\_blank} page.
-Telemetry provides real-time information on node performance and can help you check if your validator is properly connected.
+Telemetry provides real-time information on node performance and can help you check if your validator is connected properly.
 Search for your node by name.
 You can search all nodes currently active on the network, which is why you should use a unique name for easy recognition.
-Now, confirm your node is fully synced by comparing the block height of your node with the network’s latest block.
+Now, confirm that your node is fully synced by comparing the block height of your node with the network's latest block.

-In the following example, a node named `techedtest` is successfully located and synchronized, ensuring it’s prepared to participate in the network:
+In the following example, a node named `techedtest` is successfully located and synchronized, ensuring it's prepared to participate in the network:

 ![polkadot-dashboard-telemetry](/images/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator/polkadot-dashboard-telemetry.webp)